What mean these stones?

 There can be a lot of laughing and lightness, and obvious organization in evangelistic campaigns.
 Not so in a revival, but rather awe, reverence, holy fear, the consciousness of God in His majesty, His glory, His holiness, His utter purity.

-(Extract from lectures on Revival 1959)
+(Extract from Lectures on Revival 1959)

-Lloyd-Jones on Romanism
+Articccle Lloyd-Jones on Romanism 1963

 A sermon from 1963 has often been reproduced in different forms.
 It can be found here.

-Tract The Message of the Bible
+Tract The Message of the Bible nd

 We are all aware of problems in this world.
 Everyone knows what it is to be weary, to be disappointed, and to struggle.
 And we have a feeling that we were not meant for this.
 We are all searching for some solution to the problems of life.